projectara/greybus-spec/source/special.rst

     to the connected request.
 This operation is never used for control CPort.

+.. c:function:: int disconnecting(u16 cport_id);

+    This Operation is used by the AP Module to inform an Interface that the process of disconnecting a previously-established Greybus connection has begun.

 .. c:function:: int disconnected(u16 cport_id);

     This Operation is used to notify an Interface that a previously